 Riverdee Stable and Clancy Bloodstock Management have grown significantly in recent years, campaigning horses over jumps and on the flat, in England and America.
 In 2019, Riverdee has won seven races, including four stakes, from 34 starts in England and America for nearly $400,000 in purses.
 In 2018, Riverdee won nine races from 55 starts, from Churchill Downs to Laurel to Callaway Gardens to Pennsylvania Hunt Cup.
 In 2017, we won 11 races from 63 starts for a solid 17 win percentage and 56 in the money percentage.
 We have won or placed at Santa Anita, Saratoga, Keeneland, Woodbine, Far Hills, Colonial Cup, Cheltenham, Newbury and other premier tracks around the world.
 We have purchased, managed and/or raced graded stakes winners on the flat and over jumps, including horses who have won three Eclipse Awards in steeplechasing.

-Grade 2 stakes winner Valdez leads the British team while Douglas Road, Gibralfaro, Biedermeier, City Dreamer, Lonely Weekend, Include It, Gostisbehere and Archanova anchor the American squad.
+Grade 2 stakes winner Valdez leads the British team while Douglas Road, Gibralfaro, Biedermeier, City Dreamer, Lonely Weekend, Snowie Hill, Include It, Gostisbehere and Archanova anchor the American squad.

 Big, robust chestnut owns eight wins, four seconds, three thirds for trainer Alan King in Britain.
 He won twice over hurdles and won his first three chase starts, including a 24-length romp at Newbury and a Grade 2 stakes win at Doncaster.
 He finished fifth in the Grade I Arkle at Cheltenham in 2014.
 He made his long anticipated return at Newbury in February, 2018, finishing third behind Arkle winner Altior and Politologue.
 The veteran chaser finished third in a Grade 3 chase and second in a featured chase at Newbury in the spring of 2019 and came back in the fall to win a handicap chase at Hereford.
 A star.

-Purchased privately by Riverdee in 2017, the son of The Factor has rattled off a win and three seconds, including a game effort in a $140,000 allowance at Kentucky Downs and a strong performance at Keeneland in 2017.
+Purchased privately by Riverdee in 2017, the son of The Factor rattled off a win and three seconds, including a game effort in a $140,000 allowance at Kentucky Downs and a strong performance at Keeneland in 2017.
 In 2018, the Arnaud Delacour trainee won a strong allowance turf race at Laurel Park and came right back to win another allowance race on the dirt at Laurel.
 Switched to Todd Wyatt in the summer of 2019, he will continue a dual-purpose career.

 Photos by Hoofprints

 Purchased in the fall of 2108, this big, strong son of Include will run on the turf and over hurdles.
 In training with Todd Wyatt, he's got a bright future as a duel-purpose horse.
 He was purchased from Michael Trombetta, who has been a viable source of steeplechase horses over the years.
 Include It made his Rivedee debut with a promising fifth in soft ground at the International Gold Cup, finished third over hurdles at Potomac Point-to-Point and finished second in a training flat race at Shawan Downs.
 Shares available.